 And How To Protect Your Privacy From One

-One of the most invasive legal tools in the US is the subpoena.
+Learning how to get out of a subpoena is very important because the subpoena is one of the most invasive legal tools in the US.
 Its not just several pages of headache inducing legalese.
 It is a court order, demanding you to comply with whatever expensive command is gracing its pages.
 It might ask you to reveal more about your business than you would like your competitors to know.
 It might reveal embarrassing personal information.

 A subpoena doesn’t even need to be signed by a judge.
-A court clerk, prosecutor, or a private attorney can issue a subpoena to gather information.
+A court clerk, prosecutor or even a private attorney can issue a subpoena to gather information.

 The worst part is that you don’t even have to be involved in a criminal or civil case to get served with one.
 All you need is to have possession of some record that is remotely likely to contain information relevant to a case or investigation.
 In the law we call those kinds of requests “fishing expeditions.”

 Not everybody likes fishing, especially the fish.
-There are ways to protect your privacy and protect the privacy of your customers from an invasive subpoena with a few simple tips.
+There are ways to protect your privacy and protect the privacy of your customers or clients from an invasive subpoena with a few simple tips.

 Types of Subpoenas